BecTome/Udacity_Azure-ML-Capstone/README.md

 HOW COULD BE THIS MODEL IMPROVED?

-Eventhugh accuracy is good, there are different things that can be done to improve the model in future developments.
+Eventhough accuracy is good, there are different things that can be done to improve the model in future developments.

 First of all, the easiest way could be increasing the experiment timeout and the